Frequently Asked Questions

 Do I really need to have both injections of the vaccine?

 The short answer to this is yes.
-The clinical studies conducted by BioNTech and Pfizer showed that the full protective effect of the vaccine requires two injections, approximately four weeks apart.
+The clinical studies conducted by BioNTech and Pfizer showed that the full protective effect of the vaccine requires two injections.
 A single injection may only provide partial protection.